Born: First century BC

 Very little is known about St. Joseph, with some historians doubting his presence at all due to his never being mentioned in the Gospels of Mark or John.
 Matthew and Luke, however, both include him, and so we can guess that Jesus' adoptive father, whether he was young or old, whether he was named Joseph, and whether he was a carpenter or not, was important in Jesus' early life.

 We do know that this man was likely a descendant of King David, despite his genealogies differing completely in the two Gospels.
 We know he was engaged to Mary.
 Some theories say that he was elderly at that time and had other children from his previous marriage, who are referred to as Jesus' brothers and sisters in the Gospels.
 Catholic tradition holds, however, that he did not and that he and Mary did not have any children after Jesus was born, either.
 When he had found out about Mary's pregnancy, Joseph had wanted to quietly let her go so that she wouldn't be publicly shamed or tortured.
 He did not realize she had actually been faithful to him and that the child was from God until an angel told him, and told him not to be afraid of the miraculous, unexplainable circumstance.
-He listened, and married Mary.
+He listened, and stayed with Mary.

 We also know that Joseph likely did not have much money, since he took a dove offering to the temple after Jesus was born, which was only allowed if the family could not afford to bring a lamb.